Viroths Hotel Siem Reap Named Best Hotel in the World – AGAIN for 2018!

-Viroths Hotel Siem Reap was named best hotel in the world this week by Trip Advisor users in the travel site’s annual Traveller’s Choice awards.
-Curious as to what makes it so special?
+Viroths Hotel Siem Reap has been named best hotel in the world again this week by Trip Advisor users in the travel site’s annual Traveller’s Choice awards for 2018.
+Curious as to what makes these hip lodgings so special they win two years in a row?
 Here’s the lowdown on Siem Reap’s most stylish boutique hotel.

-As a Siem Reap based travel writer who tested out Viroth’s Hotel and wrote about it soon after its 2015 opening, who continually sends friends, clients and readers there, and who drops by regularly (we live three blocks away, so I can vouch there are always icy-cold scented towels on arrival, even for visitors not staying) – I’m delighted for the Viroths Hotel staff, owners Viroth and Fabien Martial, and Siem Reap, Cambodia, as a destination.
+As a Siem Reap based travel writer who tested out Viroth’s Hotel and wrote about it soon after its 2015 opening, who continually sends friends, clients and readers to stay, and who drops by regularly (we live three blocks away, so I can vouch there are always icy-cold scented towels and cooling lemongrass tea on arrival, even for visitors not staying) – I’m absolutely delighted for the Viroths Hotel outstanding staff (Siem Reap’s best), owners Viroth and Fabien Martial, and Siem Reap, Cambodia, as a travel destination.

-Viroths Hotel is Siem Reap’s hippest hotel and the Siem Reap hotel I recommend most, alongside Sala Lodges, Maison Polanka, Raffles Hotel Grand d’Angkor, and Templation.
-Viroth’s Hotel is easily one of Cambodia’s most stylish hotels, along with Phnom Penh’s Maison d’Ambre and The Plantation.
+Viroths Hotel is easily Siem Reap’s hippest hotel and the Siem Reap hotel I recommend most, alongside Sala Lodges, Maison Polanka, Raffles Hotel Grand d’Angkor, and Templation.
+Viroth’s Hotel is easily one of Cambodia’s most stylish lodgings, along with Phnom Penh’s Maison d’Ambre and The Plantation.